Elizabeth Wharton Drexel: Career

+In Paris, she purchased and renovated the Hôtel de Cavoye at 52 Rue des Saints-Pères in the 7th Arrondissement.
+The hôtel particulier was built as the Paris residence of Louis d'Oger, Marquis de Cavoye, a Favorite of King Louis XIV who served as Grand Marshall of the Royal Household at Versailles.
+At her home, she hosted receptions, including for Prince Christian of Hesse and his American wife, the former Elizabeth Reid Rogers.

 Personal life

 First marriage

-On June 29, 1889, Elizabeth married John Vinton Dahlgren (1869–1899), a graduate from Georgetown University and the son of Admiral John Adolph Dahlgren (1809–1870) at St. Patrick's Cathedral in New York City.
+On June 29, 1889, Elizabeth married John Vinton Dahlgren (1869–1899), a graduate from Georgetown University and the son of Admiral John A. Dahlgren (1809–1870) at St. Patrick's Cathedral in New York City.
 Together, they had two sons: